jackipbore/airbnb-clone-project/README.md

 Securing Transactions: Maintains the integrity and trust of the booking and payment system.

 Maintaining Platform Trust: Strong security prevents unauthorized access and builds confidence among users and partners.
+# CI/CD Pipeline
+What is CI/CD?
+CI/CD stands for Continuous Integration and Continuous Deployment/Delivery.
+It is a development practice that automates the process of testing, building, and deploying code, allowing teams to deliver updates more reliably and frequently.

+Why CI/CD is Important
+Implementing CI/CD helps detect bugs early, reduces manual deployment errors, and ensures that new features and fixes are pushed to production quickly and safely.
+It enhances collaboration and enables continuous improvement in the software lifecycle.

+Tools Used
+GitHub Actions: Automates workflows for testing, linting, and deploying code upon each commit or pull request.

+Docker: Packages the application and its dependencies into containers for consistent deployment across environments.

+Docker Hub (or GitHub Container Registry): Stores and distributes Docker images used in deployment.